Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Fought?"
 Knight asked.

 "'*Wiped the floor with him*' as you say."
 Regaari commented, clearly pleased for his friend's prowess.
 "The station's population weren't sure whether to be sceptical of the stories of human strength, or whether to start thinking Gaoians are deathworlders too.
-The idea of a disguise never crossed their minds… though to be fair, it was a *good* disguise."
+The idea of a disguise never crossed their minds... though to be fair, it was a *good* disguise."

 "That matches with Kirk's final report..."
 Powell observed.

-"That it does," Knight agreed "but those logs being corrupted is new information, and not Kirk's MO at all… Enemy action?"
+"That it does," Knight agreed "but those logs being corrupted is new information, and not Kirk's MO at all...
+Enemy action?"

 Powell grunted and nodded.
 "Trying to cover their tracks."